-The two primary ways to measure hearing are intelligibility, or the ability to understand spoken words, and the audibility, or loudness, of sound.
+The two primary ways to measure hearing are speech perception, or the ability to understand spoken words, and audibility, or loudness of sound.

 Today, there are no FDA-approved medical therapies for the treatment of hearing loss.
-While amplifying devices such as hearing aids can make sounds louder, they have limited ability to improve intelligibility, particularly in noisy environments.
-Intelligibility is particularly important to understand speech in social settings such as in meetings or at restaurants, where filtering sound is critical for communication.
+While amplifying devices such as hearing aids can make sounds louder, they have limited ability to improve speech perception, particularly in noisy environments.
+Speech perception is particularly important in social settings such as in meetings or at restaurants, where filtering sound is critical for communication.